 It’s not uncommon for bus drivers to stop at the red traffic light, get out of the bus and have a smoke or toilet break before jumping back into the bus and continuing with their route.

 Subway safety in South Korea

 Subway safety is impeccable.
 The stations are always clean, with convenience stores, CCTV cameras, public bathrooms, lost and found and other amenities.
-Once you scan your card and enter the subway platform there are usually seats and vending machines and sometimes art.
+Once you scan your card and enter the subway platform there are usually seats and vending machines and sometimes art or even libraries.

 There has recently been a crackdown on “subway perverts” who take their chances on unsuspecting victims by either filming up their skirts or touching women inappropriately, especially during peak hour traffic when people are crammed into subway carts, unable to move around.